Japan

 Day 10: Osatsu village followed by lunch at the Ama hut; visit Ise Shrine

 This morning, we can relax in the ryokan or walk around the neighbourhood where there may be the chance to visit a local shrine and temple or, in warmer weather, enjoy a swim at the local sandy beach.
 Late morning, we take a short walk to visit the hut of an Ama Diver, who prepares us a grilled seafood meal.
 After lunch, we continue to the Ise Shrine by train, one of the most sacred areas for the Shinto religion and a favourite pilgrimage destination for Japanese people.
 Just a short walk away, the picturesque Okage-Yokocho district offers a great outlook on the traditional side of the area with quaint shops selling local arts and crafts and food before returning to our ryokan.
-Accommodation: Ryokan Otaya (or similar)
+Accommodation: Ohtaya Ryokan (or similar)

 Day 11: Scenic train journey to Kiso Fukushima

 A long and scenic train journey with one change takes us to Kiso Fukushima in about 4hr 30min.
 Upon arrival, we take a short orientation tour with our leader.
 Kiso Fukushima is a delightful town in the Nagano prefecture on the railway line between Nagoya and Matsumoto in central Japan, roughly half-way along the Nakasendo.
 Kiso Fukushima was an important checkpoint on the route, and its historic sekisho (barrier station) is one of only two on the Nakasendo.
 The Fukushima sekisho-ato (checkpoint) is where travellers on the Nakasendo were made to wait and present their passes to travel on the highway.
 The Tokugawa regime was on the lookout for guns and women travelling in disguise.
 Across the Kiso River from the Fukushima Sekisho-ato is Kozenji Temple with an attractive rock garden.
 Kozenji Temple is free to enter and lovely, especially in autumn.
-We spend the next two nights in Kiso Fukushima in Japanese-style rooms at a simple family-run ryokan.
+We spend the next two nights in Kiso Fukushima in Japanese-style rooms at a family-run ryokan.
 Accommodation: Ryokan Sarashinaya (or similar)

 You stay at Ryokan Sarashinaya.